Baxter Springs, Kansas: Civil War era

+Cowtown

 Most of the town's growth took place after the war, when it began to develop at a rapid pace.
 By 1867, entrepreneurs had constructed a cable ferry across the Spring River, which was operated into the 1880s.
 At that time, it was replaced by the first bridge built across the river.

 Around 1868 there was a great demand for beef in the North.
 Texas cattlemen and stock raisers drove large herds of cattle from the southern plains, and used Baxter Springs as a way point to the northern markets at Kansas City, which linked to railroads to the East.
 This led to the dramatic growth of Baxter Springs by the early 1870s as the first "cow town" in Kansas.
 By 1875, its population was estimated at 5,000.

 The town organized the Stockyards and Drovers Association to buy and sell cattle.
 They constructed corrals for up to 20,000 head of cattle, supplied with ample grazing lands and fresh water.
 Texas cattle trade stimulated the growth of related businesses, and Baxter Springs grew rapidly.
 The town was regularly the rowdy gathering place of cowboys, and saloons, livery stables, brothels and hotels were developed to support their seasonal business.
 At the same time other settlers were building schools and churches, to support family life.

+Resort town

 After railroads were constructed from the North into Texas later in the century, cattlemen no longer needed to conduct the cattle drives, or to use Baxter Springs as a way station to markets.
 The first railroad to enter Texas from the north, completed in 1872, was the Missouri–Kansas–Texas Railroad As ranchers started shipping their beef directly from Texas, business in Baxter Springs and other cow towns fell off sharply.

+However, the Baxter spring developed a medicinal reputation.
+The town became a destination resort around the springs for travelers brought by the new railroad.